conda-incubator/conda-press/docs/devguide.rst

 #. `Sphinx <http://sphinx-doc.org/>`_
 #. `Cloud Sphinx Theme <https://pythonhosted.org/cloud_sptheme/cloud_theme.html>`_
+#. recommonmark

 -----------------------------------
 Procedure for modifying the website
 -----------------------------------
-The rever website source files are located in the ``docs`` directory.
+The conda-press website source files are located in the ``docs`` directory.
 A developer first makes necessary changes, then rebuilds the website locally by executing the command::